-Version 1.4
+Version 1.4.1

-© The State of Queencland, Department of Employment, Economic Development and Innovation, 2010 © The State of Queensland, Department of Employment, Economic Development and Innovation, 2010.
+© The State of Queensland (Department of Justice and Attorney-General) 2016.
 Copyright protects this publication.
 The State of Queensland has no objection to this material being reproduced but asserts its right to be recognised as author of its original material and the right to have its material remain unaltered.
-Inquiries should be addressed to crown.copyright@qld.gov.au The information contained herein is subject to change without notice.
+Enquiries should be addressed to crown.copyright@qld.gov.au

+The information contained herein is subject to change without notice.
 The copyright owner shall not be liable for technical or other errors or omissions contained herein.
 The reader/user accepts all risks and responsibility for losses, damages, costs and other consequences resulting directly or indirectly from using this information.

-Enquiries about reproduction, including downloading or printing the web version, should be directed to ipcu@dpi.qld.gov.au or telephone +61 7 3225 1398.
-OLGR - Technical Unit is independently certified to ISO 9001:2008 by SAI Global Ltd
+The QCOM specification is the intellectual property of The State of Queensland.
+In order to implement the QCOM specification or subsequent versions, the necessary licensing arrangements will be required to be entered into.

+For further information, please contact the Office of Liquor and Gaming Regulation on 13 QGOV (13 74 68) or visit www.business.qld.gov.au/industry/liquor-gaming